 - Many people who want to visit the area take a guided tour which combines the geysers of Haukadalur with a trip to Gullfoss Waterfall.
 In addition to enjoying the spectacular natural sights, your guide will take you to see Pingvellir – the oldest parliament in the world – and to Hveragerdi, a charming little village.
 See trip reviews & prices.

 Only 30 minutes by car from the Icelandic capital is Thingvellir National Park, which was a seat of government more than 1,000 years ago.
 Today, the national park is a sightseeing destination for its landscape as well its history.
 At Thingvellir National Park, you can set off on a hike through a fault valley, admiring rock formations among the green grass or winter snow.
 You can hike right up to Iceland’s first parliament site, although the spot is marked by a sign rather than extensive ruins.
 To see what the area would have been like in the past, the incredibly modern exhibits at the Visitor’s Center are a must-see part of the park.

-In the south-westernmost part of Iceland, and a mere 45 minutes from Reykjavik, is the Blue Lagoon.
+In the south-westernmost part of Iceland is the Blue Lagoon.
 This destination is arguably the most famous spot in the entire country, and it is absolutely worth a visit if you’re in Iceland.
 This vast geothermal spa boasts warm waters filled with minerals, and the cold climate of the region means that the water is often covered in a thick layer of steam.
 In addition to soaking in the warm waters of the Blue Lagoon, you can find a waterfall to admire, or you can soak within a naturally formed cave.
 If you’re feeling particularly indulgent, there is also a spa where the natural minerals are used in treatments.